legendofzer0/SplitTrack/README.md

 ## Features

--Expense Tracking: Keep track of personal and group expenses.
+-   Expense Tracking: Keep track of personal and group expenses.

--Bill Splitting: Automatically calculate each member’s share in a group.
+-   Bill Splitting: Automatically calculate each member’s share in a group.

--Group Management: Create and manage groups for easier expense sharing.
+-   Group Management: Create and manage groups for easier expense sharing.

--Budget Overview: Visual summaries of expenses to manage budgets effectively.
+-   Budget Overview: Visual summaries of expenses to manage budgets effectively.

--Authentication: Secure user login and registration.
+-   Authentication: Secure user login and registration.

 ## Tech Stack